 Return to School

-When to Call Your Doctor
+When To Call Your Doctor

-- Your child is not moving or too weak to stand
+- Not moving or too weak to stand

 Call Your Doctor Now (night or day) If

 - Severe earache and not improved 2 hours after taking ibuprofen

 - Pink or red swelling behind the ear